quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Short headers are used after connection establishment, and contain only an optional destination connection ID and the spin bit for RTT measurement.

-As of draft version 18 of the QUIC transport document, the following information is exposed in QUIC packet headers:
+The following information is exposed in QUIC packet headers:

-- For demultiplexing purposes, the second most significant bit of the first octet every QUIC packet of the current version is set to 1.
+- demux bit: the second most significant bit of the first octet every QUIC packet of the current version is set to 1, for demultiplexing with other UDP-encapsulated protocols.

 - header type: the long header has a 2 bit packet type field following the Header Form bit.
 Header types correspond to stages of the handshake; see Section 17.2 of {{QUIC-TRANSPORT}}.

-- version number: The version number is present in the long header, and identifies the version used for that packet.
-Note that during Version Negotiation (see {{version}}, and Section 17.2.1 of {{QUIC-TRANSPORT}}, the version number field has a special value (0x00000000) that identifies the packet as a Version Negotiation packet.
+- version number: the version number present in the long header, and identifies the version used for that packet.
+Note that during Version Negotiation (see
+  {{version}}, and Section 17.2.1 of {{QUIC-TRANSPORT}}, the version number field has a special value (0x00000000) that identifies the packet as a Version Negotiation packet.

-- source and destination connection ID: The source and destination connection IDs are variable-length fields that can be used to identify the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{sec-loadbalancing}} and {{rebinding}}.
+- source and destination connection ID: short and long packet headers carry a destination connection ID, a variable-length field that can be used to identify the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{sec-loadbalancing}} and {{rebinding}}.
+Long packet headers additionally carry a source connection ID.
 The source connection ID corresponds to the destination connection ID the source would like to have on packets sent to it, and is only present on long packet headers.
-The destination connection ID, if present, is present on both long and short header packets.
 On long header packets, the length of the connection IDs is also present; on short header packets, the length of the destination connection ID is implicit.

 - length: the length of the remaining quic packet after the length field,